TREATMENTS AND SURGERIES

 Generally, a vasectomy reversal is the preferred option.
 Unlike artificial fertilization techniques, it has a high success rate and carries a low risk of complications.

-The wait time for a vasovasostomy at Dr. Marois’ clinics is generally a few weeks.
-The first step however, is an initial consultation with both partners present.
+The wait time for a vasovasostomy at Clinique Marois is generally a few weeks.
+The first step, however, is an initial consultation with both partners present.
 The procedure itself is performed at a second appointment.

-Prior to the vasectomy reversal , an initial consultation at which both partners are present is conducted.
+Before the vasectomy reversal, we conduct an initial consultation at which both partners are present.
 The procedure itself is performed at a second appointment.

 Please note that vasovasostomies are done in an unaffiliated private clinic and can’t be reimbursed through the Regie de l’assurance maladie du Québec (RAMQ).